strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

   autoRebalance:
     lastTransitionTime: # timestamp of last transition during the auto-rebalancing flow
     state: # if a scaling operation is running or what's the state of the current rebalancing
+    error: # message if a previous auto-rebalancing failed
     modes:
       - mode: add-brokers
         brokers: # list with brokers' IDs to add (as part of the scaling up)